Victin09/vira-design-system-bs/site/content/docs/1.0/getting-started/javascript.md

 ## Still want to use jQuery?
 It's possible!

-Vira Design System 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If Vira Design System detects `jQuery` in the `window` object** it'll add all of our components in jQuery's plugin system; this means you'll be able to do `$('[data-bs-toggle="tooltip"]').tooltip()` to enable tooltips.
+Vira Design System 5 is designed to be used without jQuery, but it's still possible to use our components with jQuery. **If Vira Design System detects `jQuery` in the `window` object** it'll add all of our components in jQuery's plugin system; this means you'll be able to do `$('[data-vds-toggle="tooltip"]').tooltip()` to enable tooltips.
 The same goes for our other components.

 ## Data attributes